 It doesn't matter what your primary outlet is - as long as you tap into it on a regular basis.
 Otherwise you are squandering the very thing that makes you human.

 Creative thinking is a surprisingly automatic process, often surpassing the need for judgment or analytical thinking and allowing gut instinct to take the lead.
 My best articles arise from me sitting at the computer focused and tapping away and paying no attention to the outside world.
 I could, in a sense, be sleepwalking.
 I don't stop to think and ponder every sentence before I write it down - I just type and it pours out onto the screen.
 I completely forget about my dogs who are sniffing and wuffling and playing at my feet.
-If Pete disturbs me I invariably snap at him.
-I notice the same thing happening when he makes his digital music - he's completely zoned in on the computer.

 Being in this state of mind is exhausting but also exhilarating.
 I believe it's our life purpose to experience the world and translate it into our own creations, which then go on to mould other people's experiences and better their creations.
-So creative thinking is an essential part of living and helps fulfil your life purpose.
+So creative thinking is an essential part of living and helps fulfill your life purpose.

 Here are three reliable ways to enter and maintain a state of creative thinking when inspiration strikes you: